Last updated 27th July, 2020

 Grafana provides a powerful and elegant way to create, explore, and share dashboards and data with your team and the world.
-Since release 2.5, Grafana is able to communicate with Elasticsearch and so allow you to mix data from Logs Data Platforms and other data sources like IoT at the same place.
+Since release 2.5, Grafana is able to communicate with Elasticsearch and so allow you to mix data from Logs Data Platform and other data sources like IoT at the same place.
+This guide will show you how to achieve this.

 - you are already sending logs on a stream you own see the quick start tutorial

-- Your have access to the port 9200 to your cluster (head to the About page in manager to know the address of your cluster).
+- Your have access to the port 9200 to your cluster (head to the Home page in manager to know the address of your cluster).

-After some training you will be able to do this kind of Dashboard :
+After some training you will be able to create this kind of dashboard:

 Select your Stream Alias